subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 - Synchronization: code and notebooks are synced through GitHub.
 - Source of truth: the Kanban board ensures coordination, visibility, and accountability across roles.

+### KPI Catalog versioning

+- v0.1 (Sprint 0): initial KPI list and business definitions captured by DA; note EuroStyle vs Contoso differences.
+- v0.2 (Sprint 1): refined definitions with named measures, formats, and a mini data dictionary; aligned to the Contoso-first dashboard.
+- v1.0 (Sprint 3–4): consolidated, brand‑agnostic definitions validated on Gold marts; margin notes clarified (COGS or proxy); final naming and display standards.

 ---

+<a id="epic-1"></a>
 ## Epic 1 – Data Foundation Platform
 **Goal**: Build a robust Medallion architecture (Bronze → Silver → Gold) unifying EuroStyle & Contoso.

 ---

+<a id="feature-1-1"></a>
 ### Feature 1.1: Raw Data Ingestion (Sprint 1)
 **User Story**:
 As a Data Engineer, I want to ingest EuroStyle and Contoso CSVs into Bronze so the teams can start analyzing real data.